Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Theoretical Analysis

 \subsection{Further theory.}

-In practice, gradient ascent on a machine is performed for only a finite number of iterations.
-Thus, while \cref{thm:weights_gradients_explode} establishes that weights and gradients in the final layer can grow large, this alone may not hinder training, as the effect is localized.
-The next theorem, however, shows that under certain conditions weights and gradients in earlier layers can also grow significantly.
-This cumulative growth propagates through the network and can lead to training instability, an effect we also observed empirically in \cref{sec:experiments}.
+In practice, gradient ascent is performed for a finite number of iterations.
+Thus, while \cref{thm:weights_gradients_explode} establishes that the weights and gradients in the final layer can grow large, this alone may not hinder training, as the effect is initially localized.
+The next theorem shows that, under certain conditions, the weights and gradients in the earlier layers can also grow significantly.
+This cumulative growth propagates through the network and can lead to training instability, an effect that we also observed empirically in \cref{sec:experiments}.

-\begin{theorem} Let $F$ be an $L$-layer MLP.
-Let $F$ be trained via gradient ascent using the cross-entropy loss $\mathcal{L}$ and suppose that the loss converges to a global maximum.
+\begin{theorem} Let $F$ be an $L$-layer MLP trained via gradient ascent using the cross-entropy loss $\mathcal{L}$ and suppose that the loss approaches a global maximum.
 Writing